 These executives strategize for the business and make key operational decisions that guide the company.
 However, their day-to-day experience doesn't often confront them with many customer interactions or opportunities for feedback.

 Frontline employees like customer service reps engage with the customer on a daily basis, making them valuable resources when researching the customer's journey.
 They're constantly engaging with new customers and gather customer reviews in everyday workflow.
-Executives and upper management should be craving their feedback when looking for new ways to improve the customer experience.
+Executives and upper management should be craving their feedback when looking for new ways to improve the customer and employee experience.